-There is good news.
+There is good news, though.
 There are several ways to protect your loved ones from CO poisoning.
-Installing CO detection alarms throughout your house and having your heating, ventilation and air conditioning system checked regularly can minimize the risk of suffering from the effects of poisonous gases.
+Installing carbon monoxide detection alarms throughout your house and having your heating, ventilation, and air conditioning system checked regularly can minimize the risk of suffering from the effects of poisonous gases.
 At Sinclair Heating, Cooling, Plumbing, Inc, we are happy to assist you with carbon monoxide detection installation in Lubbock.

 What Is Carbon Monoxide Poisoning?